ChristianRiesen/otp/README.md

 Class GoogleAuthenticator
 -------------------------

-Single static function to generate a correct url for the QR code, so you can easy scan it with your device.
+Static function class to generate a correct url for the QR code, so you can easy scan it with your device.
 Google Authenticator is opensource and avaiaible as application for iPhone and Android.
 This removes the burden to create such an app from the developers of websites by using this set of classes.

 About
 =====